leonstel/leonstel.github.io/blogs/gmap3.md

     ... and it will go to step 2 again

     Do you see the lifecycle here?

-    The store will first be updated then the listeners will do their thing with the new state Store comes always first, it will NEVER occur that the UI of some state is first updated locally and then set into the store
+The store will first be updated then the listeners will do their thing with the new state.
+It will always comes first, it will NEVER occur that the UI of some state is first updated locally and then set into the store.

 *Pros*
 - Debuggable